 You’re currently on a blog teaching you how to make money blogging telling you that teaching people how to make money is the best way to make money.

-We didn’t just start out teaching people how to make money online.
-We first MADE THE MONEY with our first blog a completely different niche!
+Just to be clear… We didn’t start out teaching people how to make money online.

 2. Financial Guidance

-When I heard Kim Kardashian made $100,000+ per Instagram post, I, like probably many of you right now, wanted to throw my laptop through a window.
+When I first heard that Kim Kardashian makes $100,000+ per Instagram post, I, like probably many of you right now, wanted to throw my laptop through a window.

-This is where you share your life online to become sort of internet famous.
-With this following, you can partner with sponsors to pay you fat stacks to be featured on your blog.
+If you grow a big enough following, you can partner with sponsors to pay you fat stacks to be featured on your blog, Instagram account, etc.

 - It’s A Lovely Life is another great example which reportedly makes over $38,000 blogging about family life.

-- In another example, we have Olesya Rulin at Girl Across the Blvd who’s leveraging blog posts and content to become Instagram famous (140,000 + Followers).
+- In another example, we have Olesya Rulin at Girl Across the Blvd who leveraged her blog posts and content to become Instagram famous (140,000 + Followers).

 5. Health and Fitness

-Our first successful blog, Avocadu, is in the health and wellness niche (more specifically weight loss and yoga) and currently generates average revenues of $20,000 per month.
+As we said before, our first successful blog, Avocadu, is in the health and wellness niche (more specifically weight loss and yoga) and currently generates us six figures per month.

 I had no clue about how big this was until I started doing my research.
 Shockingly, it’s one of the most popular topics in the world for blogging.

-- The Blonde Salad (reportedly bringing in over 10 million from starting its own fashion line)
+- The Blonde Salad (reportedly bringing in over 10 million from starting a fashion line)

-- Song of Style ( she’s got 3.4 million Instagram followers so she’s doing well)
+- Song of Style (Millions of IG followers, so I’m sure she’s doing well)

 Recipe and food blogs are harder to monetize than most niches, but what they lack in users wanting to spend money, they make up for with MASSIVE traffic.

-Some awesomesauce bloggers and leaders in this area are:
+Some other awesomesauce bloggers and leaders in this area are:

-This may go against a lot of what you hear out there, but here’s the rub, peeps:
+This may go against a lot of what you hear out there, but here’s the rub, people:

 The stars don’t have your answers.

-Because the science and societal examples alike have clearly shown us:
+Why?
+Because science and societal examples alike have clearly shown us:

 - Doug the Pug makes $100,000k per month selling pug products.